 Come and indulge in a luxurious spa treatment.
 Facials, body wraps, massages: the spa is the perfect place to unwind.

 Relax your body and mind in this luxury cruise ship’s soothing sanctuary.
-Indulge in a wide range of invigorating therapies including facials, body wraps and massages.
+Indulge in a wide range of invigorating therapies, including facials, body wraps, and massages.
 Appointments for spa services may be made on board the ship, at the spa, or in advance via My Silversea.
 Men’s and women’s saunas and steam rooms are perfect for relaxing before your spa treatment or after your workout.

 Maintain your fresh look throughout your luxury cruise at the Zagara Beauty Salon.
 Services are available for men and women.

-A full range of salon services including hairstyling, manicures and pedicures, is available on board this luxury cruise ship for both men and women.
+A full range of salon services, including hairstyling, manicures, and pedicures, is available on board this luxury cruise ship for both men and women.
 Appointments for these chargeable services at the beauty salon may be made on board the ship, or in advance via My Silversea.

 A jogging track is available for guests, running the entire outside edge of the deck.